johnsfarrell/rgbit/README.md

 $ cp server/.env.example server/.env
 ```

 The `client` and `server` directories depend on MongoDB and RSA keys.
-Obtain a [MongoDB URI](https://www.mongodb.com/resources/products/platform/mongodb-atlas-tutorial) and [generate RSI keys](https://cryptotools.net/rsagen).
+Obtain a [MongoDB URI](https://www.mongodb.com/resources/products/platform/mongodb-atlas-tutorial) and [generate RSA keys](https://cryptotools.net/rsagen).
 Update the `.env` files with the appropriate values.

 Once you have the `model.h5` file in `ml/models`, you can run the server and both `.env` files are set up, use the `go` script to run the application: